Dolphin Tutorial

 Post-processing effect doesn't do anything to enhance the graphics.
 It's just a fun feature that applies a wacky filter.
 Here's how to enable it:

-1. Click on The 'Graphics' icon or go to Options > Graphics Settings.
+- Click on or go to Options > Graphics Settings.

-3. Click on the drop-down field for “Post-processing Effect” and select whatever you want.
+- Click on the drop-down field for “Post-Processing Effect” and select whatever you want.
 Like when changing the resolution, Dolphin will give you an immediate preview of the effect you select.

 Save states